spaceandtimelabs/sxt-node-docs/README.md

 ```

 Please record the `HEX` and `SS58` format of public key from both outputs (total 4 addresses).
 These are the public key addresses of your validator wallet.

+> [!IMPORTANT]
+> Do not share the contents of your secret seed with anyone.

 > [!NOTE]
 > Note: While the above references the `sxt-node:testnet-v0.53.0` docker image, this will change; please reference the "Resources" channel in the Testnet Nodes section of the [SXT Discord](https://discord.gg/spaceandtimeDB) or this [GitHub repository](https://github.com/orgs/spaceandtimelabs/packages/container/package/sxt-node) for the latest docker image.